fluxcd/flagger/docs/gitbook/faq.md

 ## Multiple ports

-#### My application listens on multiple ports, how can I expose them inside the cluster?
+#### My application listens on multiple ports.
+How can I expose them inside the cluster?

 If port discovery is enabled, Flagger scans the deployment spec and extracts the containers ports excluding the port specified in the canary service and Envoy sidecar ports.